Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Trentham and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required in all Trentham and New Zealand rental homes where it is reasonably practicable to put in.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes